SeongdoKim/RemoteCameraViewer/README.md

 # RemoteCameraViewer
-This repository is a Linux application to receive image streaming from an Android smartphone, which is seen by the camera of the connected Android smartphone.
+This is a Linux application to receive image streaming from [my Android application](https://github.com/SeongdoKim/AndroidRemoteCamera), which is seen by the camera of the connected Android smartphone.
 This application is tested on Ubuntu 16.04 with OpenCV 2.4.11 version.
+If you wish to share what your smartphone is watching with your PC, this project will be a good starting point.

 # Prerequisites
 - Either OpenCV 2.X or OpenCV 3.X